 - Apply numeracy, literacy, and visualisation skills to perform engineering tasks

 - Perform a defined range of engineering tasks according to instructions using relevant materials, tools, and equipment

 - Set up and carry out a single process engineering job according to instructions

 - Apply an understanding of effective and efficient processes and principles to the engineering jobs being undertaken

 - Take responsibility for the appropriate quality of own engineering work and make corrections as required

 - Participate and communicate effectively within an engineering team

 Programme Structure and Workload

-Over the duration of the programme, students are encouraged to become independent students and compile portfolios to evidence their learning progression and to scaffold on the tutor-directed activities.
-Evidence is captured through classroom activity participation, completion of tasks, some research, and reflection as well as via the student’s formative and summative assessments.
+Over the duration of the programme, you are encouraged to become independent and compile portfolios to evidence your learning progression and to scaffold on the tutor-directed activities.
+Evidence is captured through: classroom activity participation, completion of tasks, some research, and reflection as well as via the student’s formative and summative assessments.
 The portfolio and project work are the major source of evidence for summative assessment purposes and tutor feedback is recorded.

 Further Study Paths